felixakiragreen/visaviz/README.md

 I’ve built the interface using SwiftUI.
 It works great as long as there <10K blocks.
 Then it slows down.
 A lot.

-Visa has 140k tweets and he’s not slowing down.
+I'm making this for [@visakanv](http://twitter.com/visakanv) who has 140k tweets and is not slowing down.

 ## Satin